These Canyons Are Full of Ghosts: The Last of the Death Valley Prospectors Emmett C. Harder

 But most characteristic of Panamint transportation in the early days was the solitary miner who arrived on foot followed by a heavily-laden burro.
 Within his hair-matted bosom slumbered the lion’s share of the vigor and courage of frontier America.
 Courage, however, wasn’t always the answer on the torrid road to Panamint.
 Bleached bones of unlucky prospectors sparkled all too frequently in the Mojave sun.
 When Panamint hearts were at their lightest and silver ore seemed to stretch like a ribbon of wealth to the center of the earth, the people of Panamint, spear headed by their grey-haired champion, Senator Jones, attempted to build a railroad from Shoo Fly (Santa Monica) to Independence.
 This railroad was to make Panamint the silver empire of the world.
 Already England was being heralded as an inexhaustible market for Panamint silver.
 Unfortunately, however, the railroad was to remain a dream railroad.
 The project clashed with the wishes of the great Southern Pacific quadrumvirate of Stanford, Crocker, Hopkins, and Huntington.
 The proposed Shoo Fly to Independence railroad won some initial battles—Senator Jones’ Chinese laborers soundly trounced a corps of General Huntington’s forces in the Cajon Pass, but the good Senator lost the decisive battle for his beloved railroad in the hallowed halls of Congress.
 The Southern Pacific, sans Winchester, had a clear blueprint for winning the West.

 Recreation for Panamint’s thrifty merchants and boisterous sourdoughs centered, of course, in the city’s saloons.
 Whiskey was excellent and surly Jim Bruce dealt in a neat hand of faro.
-Whether tired miners came into Dave Neagle’s to ogle at pictures of nude ladies, to have a few drinks, or to chat with lovely, but garishly painted young ladies, all present usually had a good
+Whether tired miners came into Dave Neagle’s to ogle at pictures of nude ladies, to have a few drinks, or to chat with lovely, but garishly painted young ladies, all present usually had a good time.
+Rarely was there serious gun play.
+Once a Chinese window washer served as target for the six gun of a frolicsome and intoxicated miner, but usually life in a Panamint bar did little to disturb the city’s reputation as an “orderly community.”
+In their more gentle moments, some men attended the Panamint Masonic Lodge.

 For the respectable female, recreational possibilities were severely limited.
 Legendary is the dance that Miss Delia Donoghue, proprietress of the Wyoming Restaurant, threw in honor of George Washington, the father of her country.
 To a four piece combo led by learned Professor Martin and paced by the twangs of a soused harpist, doughty men danced with 16 lovely ladies, almost the entire female population of the city.